Note

 I'm so sorry, but I cannot find: `does_not_exist`

-Catch the error class
+Catch the error condition

 TABLE_OR_VIEW_NOT_FOUND